 In early 2010 one of MSI’s partners introduced Wayne to the idea of inbound marketing and using HubSpot software to get found.
 The partner was working with Todd and his team and was using HubSpot to implement inbound marketing.
 They were seeing tremendous growth in leads, quality opportunities, and a definite connection to sales growth - so Wayne was interested.

-Todd sat down with MSI and reviewed their current marketing results, costs, and ROI and determined that there was a better way that would not cost any more than the existing marketing expenditures.
+Todd sat down with MSI, reviewed their current marketing results, costs, and ROI, and determined that there was a better way to not cost any more than the existing marketing expenditures.

 MSI was convinced that the cost of doing inbound marketing would result in significant ROI by reaching the real economic buyers for their very specialized products.
 It became clear that MSI needed to jump in and implement a full inbound marketing approach to growing their business.

-The implementation plan was simple and completely focused on these keys ideas
+The implementation plan was simple and completely focused on these key ideas.

 - MSI needed to be in the places these people were looking for information about pipe beveling and the other areas of MSI expertise